 The team at BMW of Atlantic City can get your automobile smoke-free and running like new again in no time.
 However, it’s first important to know why your car may be smoking, but not overheating.

-We’ll go over some common reasons below.
+Below, we’ll go over some what the possible reasons are for the smoke coming from these areas.
 Then, you can contact us for service near Atlantic City, Egg Harbor, and Vineland.

 The first place where you may notice smoke is from the exhaust.
 It can come in three colors:

 With any of the smoke colors, you may experience a loss of power or fuel economy.
 Therefore, you’ll want to have your BMW checked out as soon as possible.

 You may also notice smoke coming from the engine.
 If it’s coming from under the hood and smells like tar or asphalt, then it’s most likely from burning oil.